 CVCLT as landlord insures the fabric of your building.
-You are responsible for contents insurance if you wish to be insured.
+You are responsible for contents insurance, if you wish to be insured.

-Paying the rent and service charge
+Paying the rent

 We ask you, if possible, to pay by direct debit (although other methods are possible).
 We will give you the form to fill in.